Subsidy Library

 format_list_bulleted What to do

-• Erect tree guards at least 1.5 metres high which are made of a tree tube and stake.
+• Erect tree guards at least 1.5m high made of a tree tube and stake.

-• Design tree guards to allow access for formative pruning, applying mulch and clearing vegetation around the base of each tree.
+• Design guards to allow access for pruning, mulching, and clearing vegetation.

 checklist How to do and evidence required